-1. In order to register, parents must contact the school and register online.
-This is on a first come first serve basis.
-A waitlist will be established once classes are full.
-Closer to the start of school parents are asked to register on Infinite Campus by completing intake forms, and signing a consent form for emergency medical care for their child.
+- 1. In order to register, parents must contact the school, register online, complete intake forms, and sign a consent form for emergency medical care for their child.
 These steps guarantee a spot in the time slot requested.
-If a request is made to switch classes, it may result in a student being put on a waiting list.

-2. Each child must have current health records in their file no later than six weeks after he/she begins the program.
+If a request is made to switch classes, it may result in a student being put on a waiting list. - 2.
+Each child must have current health records in their file no later than six weeks after he/she begins the program.
 Health records include a current physical and immunizations that are up-to-date.
 If health records are NOT present on the first day of school, evidence of an appointment is required.
 Annual updates are required for preschool age children that return for the second year.
-Please notify the Center of any changes as they occur with your child's health.

-3. All forms must be completed and returned one working day prior to the time the child will attend.

-4. Each child must be three years of age before September 15 to enroll.
+Please notify the Center of any changes as they occur with your child's health. - 3.
+All forms must be completed and returned one working day prior to the time the child will attend. - 4.
+Each child must be three years of age before September 15 to enroll.
 A child is eligible for the latch key program through the 5th grade.